sigp/lighthouse/book/src/docker.md

 > Note: when you're running the Docker Hub image you're relying upon a
 > pre-built binary instead of building from source.

+> Note: due to the Docker Hub image being compiled to work on arbitrary machines, it isn't as highly
+> optimized as an image built from source.
+We're working to improve this, but for now if you want
+> the absolute best performance, please build the image yourself.

 ### Building the Docker Image

 To build the image from source, navigate to